microsoft/WPF-Samples/Styles & Templates/EventTriggers/README.md

+---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Event Triggers Sample"
+description: "This example demonstrates how to use EventTrigger elements to animate the MouseEnter and OnMouseLeave events of a Rectangle."
+---

 # Event Triggers Sample
 This example demonstrates how to use EventTrigger elements to animate the MouseEnter and OnMouseLeave events of a Rectangle.